krontech/chronos-cli/src/pipeline/README.md

 In record mode, the FPGA replays video in the same manner as playback mode, but video stream will instead be passed through an encoder element and will be written to a file rather than the output devices.
-When the recording is complete, the pipeline will send itself a SIGHUP to return to live display or playback mode.
+When the recording is complete, the pipeline will generate an EOF signaland return to playback mode.

 The `cam-pipeline` program will respond to the following POSIX signals:

  * `SIGHUP`: Reboot the video pipeline and update its configuration.
  * `SIGINT`: Terminate the pipeline and shut down gracefully.
- * `SIGUSR1`: Reload recording segment data from the FPGA.
- * `SIGUSR2`: Disable the video scaler elements and output 1:1 pixel ratio to the output devices.

 The `cam-pipeline` program will create a named FIFO at `/tmp/cam-screencap.jpg`, and operates the write end of the FIFO.
 When this FIFO is opened, the pipeline will